Safety

 Our ships are professionally operated, Canadian-registered, expedition ships.
 They are certified by Transport Canada as passenger carrying vessels.
 Even our small shore boats are Transport Canada certified.

 This is the highest level of certification for a commercial vessel in Canada.
-Canada’s requirements are more stringent than those of most countries in the world.
+Canada’s requirements are more stringent than those of most countries in the world, and the amount of safety equipment and system redundancy on certified passenger vessels is orders of magnitude above what is typically found on private yachts.

 The ships undergo scheduled, annual inspections by a series of Transport Canada inspectors.
 Our captains and first mates also perform daily inspections and planned maintenance during the operating season.